 At appointment, and annually each July, every permanent or part-time employee shall be required to certify to potential conflicts due to family relations.
-For purposes of this Section "family" shall be defined as the (a) parent, (b) grandparent, (c) grandchild, or (d) sibling (sister or brother) of the employee and his/her legal spouse or partner.
+For purposes of this Section "family" shall be defined as spouse or partner, mother or father, stepmother or stepfather, sister or brother (including half-brother or half-sister or stepbrother or stepsister), niece or nephew, spouse, child (including adopted and stepchild), grandparents (including step-grandparents), mother-in-law and father-in-law. .
 Each employee shall be asked to certify as to:

-- Their placement on any Section 8 or Public Housing wait list with any Public Housing Authority; - Any Section 8 or Public Housing subsidy they are receiving from any Public Housing Authority; - Any interest he/she has in any property being subsidized by any Public Housing Authority; - Any family member receiving Section 8 or Public Housing assistance from any Public Housing Authority; - Any family member on any Section 8 or Public Housing wait list with any Public Housing Authority; and - Any family member receiving a Housing Assistance Payment from any Public Housing Authority.
+- Their placement on any Section 8 or Public Housing wait list with any Public Housing Authority; - Any Section 8 or Public Housing subsidy they are receiving from any Public Housing Authority; - Any interest he/she has in any property being subsidized by any Public Housing Authority; - Any family member receiving Section 8 or Public Housing assistance from any Public Housing Authority;

+- Any family member on any Section 8 or Public Housing wait list with any Public Housing Authority; and - Any family member receiving a Housing Assistance Payment from any Public Housing Authority.